bpmct/code-server-heroku/sample-images/README.md

-# Deploy one of theese to Heroku:
+# Deploy one of these to Heroku:

 ```sh
 $ git clone https://github.com/bpmct/code-server-heroku